-Some in the mainstream media is praising the clearly biased moderator Lester Holt, while slamming Elaine Quijano.
-However, we should be focusing on the fact that Tim Kaine showed a complete lack of respect to her, and how she performed under the circumstances.
+Some in the mainstream media is praising the clearly biased moderator Lester Holt while slamming Elaine Quijano.
+However, we should be focusing on the fact that Tim Kaine showed a complete lack of respect for her, and how she performed under the circumstances.

 Why Pence and the moderator avoided Kaine’s interruptions

 Chotiner (cited above) to his credit, did compare Kaine’s constant interruptions to “a child who couldn’t sit still.”
 However, he criticized Quijano for moving the debate along when Pence was asked, once again by Kaine, to answer all of the mudslinging accusations he’d made against Trump.
 Pence was prepared to answer, but Quijano was prepared to move on as time was running out.
 So once again, from Chotiner’s article, moderator Quijano is supposed to somehow maintain control over the debate, while simultaneously letting it go off on a tangent.
 Had Quijano allowed that tangent to continue, she would have effectively allowed Kaine to take control of the debate.

 Pence was willing to respond.
 However, to listen to some of the spin from mainstream media, he was avoiding it.
 Some even claimed that Pence is “running away” from Trump.
 The truth is, as I’ve shown above, these accusations have been refuted over and over again, and this is clearly a sleazy tactic from the Clinton campaign to manufacture new true with repeated lies ad nauseum.
 Aside from that, Pence was likely wanting to answer the moderator’s questions.
 Clearly stabilizing Syria where millions of lives are at stake is more important than Donald Trump calling Rosie O’Donnell “fat”.